UCF leads the state and ranks sixth in the nation for the number of National Science Foundation CAREER Award recipients in 2019.

 Last year, Reinhart and Khondaker pitched an idea.
 How about creating a tailored program that would help faculty interested in applying for the award?
 If they could reach applicants early enough and mentor them along the way, they argued, the quality of the proposals would increase and lead to better success.

 Khondaker, a physics professor and a 2008 NSF CAREER grant recipient, led the initiative with the help of more than 38 past CAREER winners and senior faculty including the department chairs.
 The group provided mentoring, multiple rounds of feedback and tips about writing the proposals.
-Once the proposal was polished it was submitted.
 Some faculty members also took advantage of other programs offered by the Office of Research during their proposal writing process.

 Many faculty members say it was difficult making time for the program with all their other commitments from teaching to conducting research, but in the end, it was worth it.